How to buy Contact Energy (CEN) shares

-Contact Energy Limited is an utilities—independent power producers business based in Australia.
-Contact Energy shares (CEN) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $7.12 – a decrease of 1.11% over the previous week. and has a market cap (total outstanding shares value) of $5 billion.
+Contact Energy Limited is an utilities-independent power producers business based in Australia.
+Contact Energy shares (CEN) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Contact Energy has a trailing 12-month revenue of around $2.1 billion.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Contact Energy